finos/htc-grid/docs/workshop/content/20_deploy_htc/60_building_htc_grid_artifacts/_index.en.md

  - If `TAG` is omitted then mainline will be the chosen has a default value.
  - If `REGION` is omitted then eu-west-1 will be used.

  Once the command above gets executed, A folder named `generated` will be created at `~/environment/aws-htc-grid/generated`.
-This folder should contain the following two important files:
+This folder will contain some important files, like the following:

-* **grid_config.json**: A configuration file for the grid with basic setting
+* **grid_config.json**: A configuration file that contains the deployment settings for HTC-Grid.
-* **single-task-test.yaml**:  A kubernetes job that can be used to test the installation and submit a single task.
+* **single-task-test.yaml**:  A Kubernetes job that can be used to test the installation and submit a single task.
+* **batch-task-test.yaml**:  A Kubernetes job that can be used to test the installation and submit multiple sessions of tasks.

 ## Configuring HTC-Grid Runtime